Presentation of wooden houses

 Project

-"We had the project detailed by the strength designer at the level of exact material quantities from the catalogues of the profile companies (eg: Rothoblaas, Egger) and drawn in a specialized software.
-I emailed this kit to all the companies I found online that would build wooden houses."
+"I had the project detailed by the strength designer to exact material quantities from the catalogs of the relevant companies (eg: Rothoblaas, Egger) and drawn in a specialized software.
+I emailed this kit to all the firms I found online that would build wooden houses".

-Works in the Valea Moldovei factory
+Work at the Valea Moldovei factory

-The walls were made entirely in the factory, and their structure, from the inside out, was as follows:
+The walls were made entirely in the factory, and their structure from the inside out was as follows:

 • chipboard